FaZeDrug/cse15l-lab-reports/labreport3.md

 `grep [options] [pattern] [file]`

 *  `grep`: This is the command itself
 * `options`: Grep has options that can modify its behavior.
-I will be exploring them further in this lab report.
+It is not necessary to include an option for grep, but I will be exploring them further in this lab report.
+* `pattern`: The pattern is the text string you want to search for.
 * `file`: This is the file (or files) you want to use grep on.